steadramon/ESPGeiger/docs/install/index.md

 - Connect the *Pulse Output* of the Geiger Counter to `GPIO13`
 - Connect the `GND` of the Geiger Counter to `GND`

+A flashing/"blipping" status LED on the ESP device visually confirms that ESPGeiger is receiving readings from your Geiger counter.

+Specific instructions and diagrams for connecting ESPGeiger to a variety of different Geiger counters can be found here.